 Blended families need special wills drafted to account for more complex life circumstances.
 Many people requiring blended family wills want to ensure that their estate provides for their children and stepchildren in a way that accords with their wishes.
-Its also a priority for many blended families that assets don’t accidently fall into the hands of an ex-spouse.
+Its also a priority for many blended families that assets don’t accidentally fall into the hands of an ex-spouse.

 Why is it important to have a blended family will drafted by a solicitor?